spencerschumann/eclipse-traffic/README.md

 # 2017 Solar Eclipse Traffic Visualization

-See the finished product: (youtube link)
+See the finished product: https://youtu.be/AVwWofUFl3k

 This project periodically fetches a map of the current traffic conditions in the United States.
 I ran it during the day of the 2017 solar eclipse